 An aristocrat dividend is a company that has paid a dividend and increased that dividend for at least twenty-five years.
 Coca-Cola and McDonald’s would be two examples.

 Bonds: There are many types of bonds, but the most basic description would be, a bond is an IOU.
 A coupon is the interest payment, and you get that on a semi-annual basis until the bond matures.
 At maturity, you get the face value back.
-Bonds pay interest so can provide you with steady and predictable income.
+Bonds pay interest so can provide you with a steady and predictable income.

 But, if you still can’t get on board with becoming a landlord, you can still use real estate to generate income by investing in REITs.
 A REIT is a real estate investment trust.
-It’ a company that owns income generating properties.
+It’s a company that owns income-generating properties.
 It’s similar to a mutual fund and can provide investors with regular income.
-REITs generally pay out their

 In Stage Five, you can maintain your current standard of living, not just your basic expenses, strictly from investment income.
 You can now consider leaving full-time employment or at least your current full-time job.

 Life after financial freedom.

 If there is something you have always wanted to do for a living but for whatever reason chose a different path, now is the time that you can do it.
 Teach, start a hobby farm, write a book, volunteer.
 You have financial security and don’t have to work for money anymore.

 Make sure your portfolio is diversified.
 Now is probably the stage where you want to consider reducing some of the risks in your portfolio.
 Not a major shift but if you’re 80/20 between riskier and less risky investments, you may want to shift to 70/30.